NLnetLabs/routinator/source/manual-page.rst

            https://www.arin.net/resources/manage/rpki/rpa.pdf and explicitly
            agree to it via this option.
 This explicit agreement is necessary in order to install the ARIN TAL.

-    .. option:: --decline-arin-rpa

-           If, after reading the ARIN Relying Party Agreement, you decide you do not or cannot agree to it, this option allows you to skip installation of the ARIN TAL.
-Note that this means Routinator will not have access to any information published for resources assigned under ARIN.

 .. subcmd:: vrps